MI-OSiRIS/mi-osiris.github.io/components/tuning.md

 ## Ceph Storage Block (OSD) Tuning

-These apply only to Ceph storage blocks:
+These apply only to Ceph storage blocks.
+Mainly we are aiming to reduce VM swapping to ensure OSD never have to wait for it.
+File max is because Ceph tends to open many file descriptors.
+This is perhaps less the case in recent versions of Ceph which use an asynchronous messaging thread pool instead of keeping many messaging threads open statically.

 <pre>
 fs.file-max = 78718144